Particular/docs.particular.net/Content/NServiceBus/publish-subscribe-configuration.md

 In NServiceBus V3.0 and onwards subscriptions for types with the same Major version are considered compliant.
 This means that a subscription for MyEvent 1.1.0 will be considered valid for MyEvent 1.X.Y as well.

-**NOTE** : V2.X required a perfect match.
+NOTE: V2.X required a perfect match.
 This should make it easier to upgrade your publishers without affecting the subscribers.

 Best practices
 --------------